ItaiAllouche/minimalPairsLexicalStress/README.md

   </p>

   <h2 align="center">
-  Offical repository of the paper
+  Official repository of the paper
   </h2>

+  **A reproducible demo of lexical-stress classification and LRP-based interpretation**

 ***What Does Lexical Stress Look Like?***